Quickstart: Use Azure Cache for Redis with an ASP.NET Core web app

 A new cache deployment occurs over several minutes.
 You can monitor the progress of the deployment on the Azure Cache for Redis Overview pane.
 When Status displays Running, the cache is ready to use.

-The identity that accesses Azure Cache for Redis must be assigned a data access policy.
-For this example, you assign a data access policy to the same Microsoft Entra ID account that you use to sign in to the Azure CLI or Visual Studio.
+You need to assign a data access policy to the identity that accesses Azure Cache for Redis.
+For this example, you assign a data access policy to the same Microsoft Entra ID account you use to log into the Azure CLI or Visual Studio.

-3. On the Data Access Configuration pane, select Add > New Redis User.
+2. On the Data Access Configuration page, select Add > New Redis User from the top navigation.

-4. On the New Redis User pane, select the Data Contributor policy, and then select Next: Redis Users.
+3. On the New Redis User page, select the Data Contributor policy, and select Next: Redis Users.

-5. Choose Select Member to open the flyout menu.
-Search for your user account and select it in the results.
+4. Choose + Select Member to open the flyout menu.
+Search for your user account and select it from the results.

-Screenshot showing the Redis User tab on the New Redis User pane with Select member highlighted.
+Screenshot showing the Redis user tab in the working pane with select member highlighted with a red box.

 Add a local secret for the host name

-In your command window, run the following command to store a new secret named RedisHostName.
-In the code, replace the placeholders, including angle brackets, with your cache name and primary access key:
+In your command window, execute the following command to store a new secret named RedisHostName, after replacing the placeholders, including angle brackets, for your cache name and primary access key:

 dotnet user-secrets set RedisHostName "<cache-name>.redis.cache.windows.net"